 Figure 2.
 Neoproterozoic revolution in ocean chemistry.
 Negative feedbacks that have been argued to constrain ocean oxygenation are indicated with red minus signs.
-Processes that scavenge phosphorus [98-101] and/or molybdenum (Mo) [53,29] are indicated by green arrows.
+Processes that scavenge phosphorus [94-97] and/or molybdenum (Mo) [50,26] are indicated by green arrows.
 The role of molybdenum as a cofactor in nitrogen cycle reactions is indicated by dashed arrows.
-Differences in the relative rates of phosphorus [102] and nitrogen [97] cycling reactions are indicated by differences in the weight of arrows.
+Differences in the relative rates of phosphorus [98] and nitrogen [93] cycling reactions are indicated by differences in the weight of arrows.
 DOC = dissolved organic carbon.

-excess in the rate of denitrification relative to nitrification under low oxygen concentrations [97] (Fig. 2).
-Others have argued primary production was instead phosphorus-limited, either due to the scavenging of phosphate from riverine inputs and/or directly from the water column by abundant Fe2+ ions [98-101], or due to organic phosphate remineralization being limited by electron acceptors in the absence of O2 [102].
-Both sets of proposals are consistent with observations that post-Neoproterozoic oceans saw significant increases in the levels of both phosphate [101,103] and molybdenum [94,104], as well as isotopic shifts of sedimentary nitrogen that suggest the onset of a stable oceanic nitrate pool [105-111].
-Such negative feedbacks (Fig. 2) have further been argued to lead to bi-stability on the path to full ocean oxygenation [112].
-That is, a fully oxygenation ocean represents a biogeochemically stable state since it removes those factors that limit primary production, but while they are present those factors prevent oxygenation.
-It was therefore argued that transient large-scale perturbations in the redox state of the ocean due to global snowball Earth glaciations [85] were ultimately needed to trigger the transition to a fully oxygenated state [112].
+107].
+Such negative feedbacks (Fig. 2) have been argued to lead to bi-stability on the path to full ocean oxygenation [108].
+That is, full oxygenation ocean represents a biogeochemically stable state since it removes those factors that limit primary production, but while they are present those factors prevent oxygenation.
+It was therefore argued that transient large-scale perturbations in the redox state of the ocean due to global snowball Earth glaciations [82] were ultimately needed to trigger the transition to a fully oxygenated state [108].

 The framework outlined above can be expanded upon by taking an ecophysiogical view of the genomic record across the Neoproterozoic-Phanerozoic boundary.
-Based off an analysis of the metabolic innovations seen in Synechococcus and Prochlorococcus, we recently argued that an additional negative feedback preventing ocean oxygenation was built into the machinery of photosynthesis itself [66] (Fig. 3).
-That is, oxygenic photosynthesis depends on substantial amounts of iron [113], but iron is highly insoluble under aerobic conditions, especially at the pH of ambient seawater [114,115].
-Thus, as ocean oxygenation proceeded, iron would become increasingly scarce [90,116], presenting a challenge not just to oxygenic photosynthesis (Fig. 3) but also to nitrogen fixation [117] and biological electron transfer more generally [118,119].
+Based off an analysis of the metabolic innovations seen in Synechococcus and Prochlorococcus, we recently argued that an additional negative feedback preventing ocean oxygenation was built into the machinery of photosynthesis itself [63] (Fig. 3).
+Oxygenic photosynthesis depends on substantial amounts of iron [109], but iron is highly insoluble under aerobic conditions, especially at the pH of ambient seawater [110,111].
+Thus, as ocean oxygenation proceeded, iron would become increasingly scarce [86, 112], presenting a challenge not just to oxygenic photosynthesis (Fig. 3) but also to nitrogen fixation [113] and biological electron transfer more generally [114,115].

 This hypothesized feedback (Fig. 3) is fundamentally different than those involving phosphorus and nitrogen (Fig. 2), as it is strengthened rather than weakened as oxygenation proceeds.
 As a result, transient perturbations to the ocean redox state alone are ultimately insufficient to explain persistent oxygenation.
-An important clue to understanding how the biosphere nevertheless overcame this evolutionary bottleneck lies in observations that in the extant oceans iron is not

-Fig. 3 Graphical representation of the hypothesis that ancestral cyanobacterial photosynthesis had a built-in negative feedback (black arrow highlighted by '-' sign) that prevented its expansion into the deep open ocean.
-Relative sizes of electron transfer components reflect their cellular stoichiometry in cyanobacteria.
-Red lettering indicates the number of iron atoms that components require.
-Red arrow directed from Fe^{2+} to photosynthetic machinery reflects assimilation flux needed to build photosynthetic machinery, which is counteracted by oxygen-driven flux to Fe^{3+} .
-Insolubility of Fe^{3+} in the presence of O_2 is highlighted by small flux back to Fe^{2+} .
-Blue dashes arrows reflect the flow of electrons arising from water splitting.
-Abbreviations: PS2 = Pootosystem II, cyt PS1 = Pootosystem II dissolved as free ions but instead is bound to a vast pool of dissolved organic carbon (Fig. 2) [120,121].
-While some iron is bound to special iron-scavenging siderophores, a large fraction is bound to more weakly-chelating compounds that are common metabolic intermediates or precursors of cellular building blocks, such as polysaccharides and simple carboxylic acids and/or alcohols [120-123].
+An important clue to understanding how the biosphere nevertheless overcame this evolutionary bottleneck lies in the fact that in the extant oceans iron is not dissolved as free ions but instead is bound to a vast pool of dissolved organic carbon (Fig. 2) [116,117].
+While some iron is bound to special iron-scavenging siderophores, a large fraction is bound to more weakly-chelating compounds that are common metabolic intermediates or precursors of cellular building blocks, such as polysaccharides and simple carboxylic acids and/or alcohols [116,117,118,119].
 This suggests that perhaps the evolution of cellular metabolism itself helped ancestral oxygenic photosynthesis overcome its inherently self-damping nature.
-To explore this possibility and the mechanisms involved, I will next review metabolic innovations of marine picocyanobacteria, which occurred between the Neoproterozoic and early Phanerozoic as the ocean became oxygenated and iron levels dropped.